GovStackWorkingGroup/sandbox-usecase-usct-backend/docs/main.md

 * CHART_NAMESPACE = `mock-sris`
 * AWS_DEFAULT_REGION = eu-central-1

-### Container image versioning
-Common image container versioning pattern e.g. `1.0.0` and auto-deployment process usually depends on services from cloud providers.

-Mock-SRIS follows a common sandbox vision to remain cloud provider independent.
-Based on the above, Mock-SRIS uses the `latest` tag to easily set up versioning and deploy a new version of the application.

 ## Useful commands

 * `helm upgrade --install mock-sris ./helm/ --create-namespace --namespace mock-sris`